Guillaume de Sardes

-Biography
+Guillaume de Sardes is a writer, art historian, and photographer.

+Early life

+Guillaume de Sardes (born Boissard) was born in Périgueux, France.

+Career

+Writing

+Guillaume de Sardes is an essayist, photographer and novelist.
-His first novel, Giovanni Pico, published in 2007, is devoted to the humanist Jean Pic de la Mirandole.
-He makes of him a Nietzschean figure and develops a really classic and light style.
-He obtained the Prix Ulysse for this work.

-La Dernière passion de Son Éminence (2008), is an ironic and light novel.
-It was inspired by a real news story, on which the lawyer Jacques Vergès worked: a triple murder that took place in the Vatican in 1998.
-Action is however transposed in 1939.
-By its tone and its construction (using the process of entrenchment stories), La dernière passion de Son Éminence recalls libertine novels of the eighteenth century.
-Son éminence en rose et blanc (2011) uses the same characters (including Cardinal Benvenuto, cocaine addict and debauched old esthete).
-The plot is pure fantasy this time, although the context of the Vatican and fascist Italy is always really worked.
-Released in 2009, Le Nil est froid (Prix Bourgogne de littérature, Prix François-Mauriac de l'Académie française) explores the themes of war, obsessions and of artistic creation.
-It has for backdrop, the Egyptian Campaign.
-Latest novel to date, Le Dédain explores the different ways of loving in contemporary Paris.
-Alongside his work as a novelist, Guillaume de Sardes is one of the best specialists of Russian Ballets.
-He has written a biography of Vaslav Nijinsky, edited and translated the Memoirs of Serge Diaghilev.
+His first novel, Giovanni Pico, published in 2007, is about the humanist Jean Pic de la Mirandole, for which he won the Prix Ulysse.
+La Dernière passion de Son Éminence, published in 2008, is an ironic and light novel.
+It was inspired by a real news story, on which the lawyer Jacques Vergès worked: a triple murder that took place in the Vatican City in 1998.
+Action is however transposed to 1939.
+Son éminence en rose et blanc (2011) uses the same characters, but the plot is pure fantasy in this work.
+Le Nil est froid, published in 2009 and for which De Sardes won the Prix François Mauriac in 2010, explores the themes of war, obsessions and of artistic creation; its setting is Bonaparte's Egyptian Campaign.
+Le Dédain explores the different ways of loving in contemporary Paris.

+De Sardes is also a specialist in Russian ballet.
+He has written a biography of Vaslav Nijinsky, and edited and translated the Memoirs of Serge Diaghilev.

+As a literary critic, he collaborates with magazines like Commentaire, Edwarda, and literary newspapers like Service littéraire.
+He is the editor of Prussian Blue (magazine), an art magazine.

+Other work

-His work as a photographer and a videographer, regularly exhibited in France and abroad, covers the themes of the intimate, wandering and night.
+De Sardes' work as a photographer and a videographer, regularly exhibited in France and abroad, explores themes such as intimacy, wandering, and night.

+Recognition and awards

+De Sardes has been awarded the following prizes: